JamieS56/Milestone-Project-2/README.md

 ![Start button testing](./assets/images/testing/start-button-2.png)

-The start button makes the difficulty buttons visible to select difficulty and start game, and greys out background.
-It's display turns to 'none' as the 'hidden' feature made replacing the button with the restart button hard to style when 'hidden' it then returns to a start button again and restart buttons display is 'none' when game is finnished.
+The start button makes the difficulty buttons visible.
+This allows you to select the difficulty to start the game.
+The start button's display turns to 'none' as the
+'hidden' feature made replacing the button with the restart button hard to style when 'hidden'.
+It then returns to a start button again and restart buttons display turns to 'none' when game is finished.

 #### How to test:

-When the page is loaded click on the start button and you will see the difficulty buttons apear.
+When the page is loaded click on the start button and you will see the difficulty buttons appear.
 You wil also find that if the rules popup is open, and you click start, the rules page will close and vice versa.

 ### Difficulty buttons: